asyncapi/modelina/docs/advanced.md

 Check out this [example out for a live demonstration](../examples/generate-to-files).

 ## Include a custom function in the data model
-Sometime you want to include some custom functionality into the generated models, and here is how.
-This can be done through a custom preset using the hook additionalContent.
+Sometimes you want to include custom functionality into the generated models, this can be done through a custom preset using the hook `additionalContent`.

 Check out this [example out for a live demonstration](../examples/include-custom-function).